-Based on our current operating plan, unless we raise additional capital (debt or equity) or obtain a waiver from complying with such financial covenants, we expect that we will be unable to maintain our financial covenants under our 2021 Term Loan during the next twelve months, which could result in an Event of Default, as defined, causing an acceleration and repayment of the outstanding balance.
-We have taken steps to improve our liquidity through raising debt and equity capital during 2021, amendments to our 2021 Term Loan and have also undertaken several proactive measures to mitigate the financial and operational impacts of the COVID-19 pandemic through the reduction of planned capital expenditures and certain operating expenses but we do not expect that these actions alone will be sufficient to maintain our financial covenants.
-In addition, we have entered into negotiation with certain creditors to modify existing terms of arrangement to delay near term cash requirements and extend the period of payments; however, those negotiations are not final at this time and may not result in final agreement.
-To maintain an adequate amount of available liquidity and execute our current operating plan, we will need to continue to raise additional from external sources, such as through the issuance of equity of debt securities; however, we have not secured such funding at the time of this filing and any such financing activities are subject to market conditions.
-If we do raise additional capital through public or private equity offerings, the ownership interest of our existing stockholders' nights.
-There can be no assurance that additional capital will be available to us or on a timely basis, we intend to consider limiting our operations substantially.
+Based on our current operating plan, unless we continue to raise additional capital (debt or equity) or obtain a waiver from complying with such financial covenants, we expect that we will be unable to maintain our financial covenants under our existing loan agreement during the next twelve months, which could result in an Event of Default, as defined, causing an acceleration and repayment of the outstanding balances.
+We have taken steps to improve our liquidity through raising debt and equity capital during 2022, amendments to our 2021 Term Loan and amended the Indi Agreement to delay near term cash requirements and extend the period of milestone payments.
+We have also undertaken several proactive measures including, among other things, the reduction of planned capital expenditures and certain operating expenses but we do not expect that these actions alone will be sufficient to maintain our financial covenants.
+On November 21, 2022, the Company funded and/or closed various financing transactions, including: (i) a term loan facility for up to \$50.0 million, with funding of \$30.0 million and the issuance of warrants exercisable into 3,000,000 shares of the Company's common stock occurring on November 21, 2022, and two additional contingently issuable tranches of \$10.0 million each subject to certain terms and conditions, including revenue milestones, (ii) a follow-on equity offering of common stock and (iii) a subscription agreement for the issuance of common stock to certain members of the Company's management team.
+Collectively, the Company raised gross proceeds of approximately \$70.7 million (\$65.7 million after deducting commissions, fees and expenses payable).
+Approximately \$23.9 million of the net proceeds were used to retire outstanding debt of the Company with Streeterville Capital, LLC and Silicon Valley Bank.
+To maintain an adequate amount of available liquidity and execute our current operating plan, we will need to continue to raise additional funds from external sources, such as through the issuance of equity or debt securities; however, we have not secured such funding at the time of this filing and any such financing activities are subject to market conditions.
+If we raise additional capital through debt financing, we may be subject to covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
+If we do raise additional capital through public or private equity offerings, the ownership interest of our existing stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect our existing stockholders' rights.
+There can be no assurance that additional capital will be available to us or, if available, will be available in sufficient amounts or on terms acceptable to us or on a timely basis.
+If adequate capital resources are not available on a timely basis, we intend to consider limiting our operations substantially.
 This limitation of operations could include a hiring freeze, reductions in our workforce, reduction in cash compensation, deferring capital expenditures, and reducing other operating costs.